j0hnwesl3yyy/recipe-rating-analysis/README.md

 | `'ingredients'`    | Text for recipe ingredients                                                                                                                                                                       |
 | `'n_ingredients'`  | Number of ingredients in recipe                                                                                                                                                                   |

-The second dataset, `interactions`, contains 731927 rows and each row contains a review from the user on a specific recipe.
-The columns it includes are:
+The first dataframe (df) `reviews` was extracted from the **RAW_interaction.csv** file and it contains 83782 rows along with these columns listed below:

 | Column        | Description         |
 | :------------ | :------------------ |